putyourlightson/craft-resave-expired/README.md

 # Resave Expired Plugin for Craft CMS

-The Resave Expired plugin resaves elements when they expire or their post date passes.
+The Resave Expired plugin resaves elements when their future post or expiry dates pass.
+It requires a CLI command to be run on a regular schedule via a cron job.

 ## Documentation